FAQs

 -

 My pieces are created by laminating multiple layers of glass, with the top layer made from clear optical glass.
 This glass is highly refractive and exceptionally durable, produced with platinum during the melting process to create a hard surface that resists breakage.
 Laminated glass generally does not shatter upon impact because the interlayers hold it together, making it remarkably resilient for everyday wear.
 While durable, it is not indestructible, like all glass, it can break and should be treated with care.
+You can read more about my glass process [here]

 -

 My work combines glass, sterling silver, 18k gold, 14k rose gold,and genuine gemstones.
 I strive to use stones that are untreated whenever possible, avoiding dyed or irradiated gems.
 These are authentic, high-quality materials — not crystals or rhinestones.
+You can read more about my materials by clicking [ here]

 -